pensjonatus/flash-fiction/blog/the-ruffian.md

 ---
-title: 'The Ruffian'
+title: The Ruffian
 date: '2012-10-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was sitting at Harley's Diner with Matt.
 We were about to make a deal that